antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.5.0 =
+Fixed: Issue where player controler used property that is not available until initialized.
+Added: Audio Block - Set audio global or positional to bring your worlds to life with sound.

 = 1.4.1 =
 Fixed: Performance issues with controller using kinematicPositionBased now instead of dynamic.
 Also removed some points of collision to ease performance.